rwarbelow/ruby-and-apis/_posts/2015-01-04-3-making-api-calls-with-faraday.markdown

 permalink: api-calls-with-faraday
 ---

-using faraday to send requests creating Ruby objects to parse nested JSON data writing JSON API data to CSVs

 <a href="https://github.com/lostisland/faraday">Faraday</a> is a Ruby Gem that can be used to make HTTP requests.
 It provides a simpler interface over the built-in Ruby HTTP client.

 To install a gem in Ruby, we type `gem install faraday` on the command line.
 This will put the source code on our machine.